 Most HI 9829 configurations are supplied with multisensor probe, HI 9828-25 quick calibration standard solution (500 mL), probe maintenance kit, rechargeable Ni-MH batteries (4), power adapter & cable, car 12 V accessory outlet adapter, HI 7698281 USB interface cable, HI 929829 Windows® compatible software, instruction manual and rugged carrying case.
 Choose your configuration from the pdf/brochure.

-The following link provides additional information from the instruction manual or original manufacturer's brochure.
-Right-click to open the PDF in a new window or download it: Hanna HI 9829C4 Digital, Portable pH-Multiparameter Meter
+The following link provides additional information from the instruction manual or manufacturer's brochure.
+Click to open the PDF in a new window or right-click to download it: Hanna HI 9829C4 Digital Portable pH-Multiparameter Meter

 or copy the following into your browser address window: labequip.com/stock/pictures/n1157.pdf

 Depending on inventory and destination, this item ships from Richmond Hill, ON or Laval, QC.